mmistakes/minimal-mistakes/theme-setup/index.md

 |    └── post.html               # single post layout
 ├── _posts/                      # MarkDown formatted posts
 ├── _sass/                       # Sass stylesheets
+├── _templates/                  # used by Octopress to define YAML variables for new posts/pages
+├── about/                       # sample about page
 ├── assets/
 |    ├── css/                    # compiled stylesheets
 |    ├── fonts/                  # webfonts